Best & Worst States for Climate Change

 The signs are clear — if humanity is unwilling or unable to significantly curb global warming in the next decade, the consequences for life on this planet will be dire.
 We could witness mass extinction events, dangerous sea level changes, more extreme temperatures, and increases in catastrophic weather events.

-And this isn’t hypothetical; it’s already happening.
-In recent years, we saw record-breaking heat waves sweep across different parts of the world, bringing sweltering temperatures scientists say would have been impossible without the influence of climate change.
+And this isn't hypothetical; it's already happening.
+In 2024 alone, we witnessed the hottest year on record globally, with July marking the planet's warmest month ever recorded.1 Scientists confirm these extreme temperatures would have been virtually impossible without the influence of climate change.

 Despite near unanimous scientific consensus that the dramatic increase in global temperatures over the past century has been driven by human activity, limiting the causes of climate changes remains a contentious political issue — particularly here in the U.S.

-This notion, though, is starkly contrasted down party lines.
-About 78 percent of Democrats now describe climate change as a major threat to the country’s well-being, while just 23 percent of Republicans agree.
+Political divisions remain stark on this issue.
+According to Pew Research data from 2023, approximately 78 percent of Democrats view climate change as a major threat to the country's well-being, compared to just 23 percent of Republicans who share that view.3

 But we’ve already seen the widespread effects of climate change right here in the U.S. — wildfires, stronger hurricanes and more frequent flooding, just to name a few.
 In such a large and environmentally diverse landmass as the United States, the effects of climate change vary considerably across the country, with some regions of the country likely to experience far worse impacts from global warming than others.